dhoko/cyaneus/README.md

 ## How to

 1. Download Cyaneus : [zipfile](https://github.com/dhoko/cyaneus/zipball/master)
+2. `cd cyaneus/` and `composer install`
-2. Change the default configuration in **config.php**
+3. Change the default configuration in **config.php**
-3. Add your repository Zipball URL in the config at the key **repositoryURL** : ex `https://github.com/dhoko/cyaneus/zipball/master`.
+4. Add your repository Zipball URL in the config at the key **repositoryURL** : ex `https://github.com/dhoko/cyaneus/zipball/master`.
 The last param (master here), is the name of a branch
-4. Upload Cyaneus
+5. Upload Cyaneus
-5. Create a repository on Github and attach a webhook to `yousite.me/upload-folder/?github`
+6. Create a repository on Github and attach a webhook to `yousite.me/upload-folder/?github`
-6. Done
+7. Done

 > You must use this script if you have :
 - Wget on your system, yup it does not work on a Windows Server yet.